ageapps/polymer-style-guide/README.md

 }
 ...
 ```
-This functions should not be defined with the **prefixes** or **suffixes** used in Observers and Listeners, in this way, custom functions and system functions will be easier to distinguish.
+This functions. should not be defined with the **prefixes** or **suffixes** used in Observers and Listeners.
+In this way, custom functions and system functions will be easier to distinguish.

 <a name="observers"></a>
 ## Observers

-In order make Obverser callback functions as distinguishable as possible, the prefix `_` and different suffixes will be used according to their use.
-In most cases `xxx` will be the target variable whitch will update.
+In order to make Obverser callback functions as distinguishable as possible, the prefix `_` and other suffixes are used according to their purpose.
+In most cases `xxx` will be the target variable which will update.

 ### Simple and complex Observers
 Use of expression `_xxxChanged`